 A multi-disciplinary approach is recommended for the treatment of OSAS.
 This involves a polysomnogram (sleep study), and evaluation by a sleep medicine physician, a primary care physician, and an Otolaryngologist.
 Treatment may be medical or surgical.
 The medical options for OSAS include continuous positive airway pressure (CPAP) or an oral appliance.
 CPAP is a device that is worn over the nose or mouth, and it generates enough airflow to prevent the upper airway from collapsing.

 We perform several different types of upper airway surgery for OSAS including: nasal surgery (septoplasty), tonsillectomy, palatal surgery (uvulopalatal flap or uvulopalatopharyngoplasty), tongue advancement surgery (repose or genioglossus advancement), and pharyngeal widening surgery (repose hyoid suspension or modified hyoid suspension).
+For those adults that meet criteria (intolerance of CPAP (Continuous Positive Airway Pressure) mask therapy – we also offer implantation of the Inspire© hypoglossal nerve upper airway stimulator as an option.
 Occasionally, tracheostomy is indicated for severe, life-threatening cases.